Bitfab-io/printed-parts-kits/kits/prusa_i3_hephestos/README.md

 ## Description

-Prusa i3 Hephestos is a single frame Prusa i3 derivative developed by the **bq Department of Innovation and Robotics**.
+Prusa i3 Hephestos is a single frame Prusa i3 derivative developed by the bq Department of Innovation and Robotics.
 We have chosen this model because it offers many improvements over the original i3 design and a very detailed documentation.

-This set of parts os meant to be used with Greg's Wade's Extruder.
+This set of parts is meant to be used with Greg's Wade's Extruder.

 ## Documentation